Skip to content

 Use the Search field to look for a specific entitlement or select the Filter icon to refine the list of entitlements by specific attributes.

-You can select an entitlement to see the following information on tabs:
+You can select an entitlement to view additional details about it, including:

 • Access Profiles - Lists the access profiles that include the entitlement.